weijie-chen/Linear-Algebra-With-Python/README.md

 ## Prerequisites
 Though the lectures are for beginners, it is beneficial that attendants had certain amount of exposure to linear algebra and calculus.

-And also the attendants are expected to have basic knowledge (3 days training would be enough) of
+And also the attendee are expected to have basic knowledge (3 days training would be enough) of
 - [x] Python
 - [x] NumPy
 - [x] Matplotlib